Meet Aaron Trecartin, AIA

 Architect, Husband, Father, Dog Lover, Preservation Enthusiast, Sailor

-Aaron is the principal architect behind Building Block and lives in a 1920s Tudor Revival cottage in Dallas’ Junius Heights Historic District with his wife Libby, two young daughters, and their obsessively ball-fetching dog named “Lady”.
-When not practicing architecture, you can spot Aaron on White Rock Lake in his Com-Pac 16 sailboat.
+Aaron Trecartin is the principal architect of Building Block.
+He and his wife, Libby, live with their two young daughters and their dog Lady in a 1920s Tudor Revival cottage in Dallas’ Junius Heights Historic District.
+When he’s not practicing architecture, Aaron enjoys sailing his Com‑Pac 16 across White Rock Lake.